How Can You Find Out Who Owns a House or Property?

-Finding out who owns a property doesn’t have to be a complicated process, as the majority of the time this information can be sought out from the comfort of your own home.
-The owner of a property can be fairly easy to find, you just need to know where to start.
-To help you find the answers you’re looking for, we’ve put together some information in this blog post that will point you in the right direction.
+Finding out who owns a property doesn’t have to be a complicated process.
+In fact, the majority of the time, this information can be sought out from the comfort of your own home.
+The owner of a property can be fairly easy to find — you just need to know where to start.
+To give you the answers you’re looking for, we’ve put together some information to point you in the right direction.

-The government website is a great place to source information about the owner of a property.
-HM Land Registry holds records about most property or land sold in England or Wales since 1993, including the title register, title plan, title summary and flood risk indicator.
+Head to GOV.UK and conduct a deeds search.
+HM Land Registry holds records on most property or land sold in England or Wales since 1993.
+These records include details of the title register, title plan, title summary and flood risk indicator.
 These documents can be downloaded and viewed online and have specific information within them that can help you to find information about the property owner.

-- The title plan is a map showing: the property’s location, the general boundaries — there’s usually no record of exact boundaries.
+- The title plan is a map showing the property’s location and its general boundaries — there’s usually no record of exact boundaries.

 You can also access a flood risk indicator should you need one.
 This gives you information on how likely the land or property is to flood and combines data from the Environment Agency and HM Land Registry.

-If you’re looking to buy a new home and are interested in selling your house quickly to a genuine cash buyer, then get in touch with our team or input your postcode on our homepage to obtain a free cash offer for your property.
+If you’re looking to buy a new home and are interested in selling your house quickly to a genuine cash buyer, get in touch with our team or enter your postcode for a free cash offer for your property.